-Fifteen of publishers in the first edition of the book have been removed from the second edition of this book because they either started charging submission fees, closed to unsolicited submissions, or went out of business entirely.
-Around half of the publishers that did not make it into the second edition were removed because they closed to unsolicited submissions, and now they accept only agented submissions.
+Over twenty-five publishers have been removed since the first edition of this book was published four years ago, because they either started charging submission fees, closed to unsolicited submissions, or went out of business entirely.
+Another fifteen or so publishers did not make it into this edition because they closed to unsolicited submissions, and now they accept only agented submissions.